-Only authorised personnel can have access to this product.
-This product must be transported and stored in such a way that unauthorised personnel cannot have access to the poisoned oats.
+Only authorised personnel can have access to this pesticide.
+This pesticide must be transported and stored in such a way that unauthorised personnel cannot have access to the product.

 Safe storage is the responsibility of all persons who are supplied with this poison.
-The pesticide is only to be kept or stored in the container, and bearing the label, as supplied by the manufacturer.
-The product must be stored in a locked, dry, well ventilated area.
-Do not store the poisoned oats in a poition accessible to children, livestock or domestic pets.
-Do not allow poisoned oats to contaminate foodstuffs, or feed, for human or non-target animal consumption.
+The pesticide is only to be kept or stored in the container, and bearing the label, as supplied the manufacturer.
+Store in a secure, locked facility.
+Do not store the pesticide in a position accessible to children, livestock or domestic pets.
+Do not allow product to contaminate foodstuffs, or fee, for human or non-target animal consumption.
+Unless approved in the container bearing the label as supplied by the manufacturer.
+Do not allow baits to contaminate foodstuffs, or feed, for human or non-target animal consumption.

-Unless approved by a relevant Western Australian Authority, users must not store this product after a baiting campaign is complete.
+Users must not store baits after a baiting campaign is complete.